Dating After Divorce: What Works, What Fails, and What to Avoid

 How do I trust someone again after a painful divorce?

-Trust rebuilds through small, consistent actions — not grand reassurances.
+Trust rebuilds through small, consistent actions, not grand reassurances.
 Start with low-stakes vulnerability: share something real and see how it’s handled.
-People who are trustworthy respond with care; people who aren’t reveal themselves quickly.
-Therapy helps with this process, particularly if the divorce involved betrayal.
+People who are trustworthy respond with care.
+Therapy helps with this process, especially if the divorce involved betrayal.